-A handwritten document titled "Last Will and Testament" with signatures and a wax seal.
+A handwritten document titled 'Last Will and Testament' with signatures and a wax seal.

 Many people think you must be rich if you need a will or trust.
 This is truly not the case.
 Wills and trusts are efficient vehicles to avoid a costly and lengthy drawn out probate process which can take between 6 months to 2 years.
 It also helps avoid conflict with surviving family members and protects them from undue burden after you pass.
 An effective estate plan is one that truly accomplishes your objectives and that balances competing objectives according to your priorities.